Benunc/unfiltered/README.md

 I'll be updating this theme frequently, so it's up to you to identify any changes and apply them on your own.

-**I reserve the right to modify these terms or remove the theme entirely from Github at my discretion.**
+**I reserve the right to modify these terms or remove the theme entirely from GitHub at my discretion.**

 ## Theme Setup